RussKie/winforms/README.md

 To learn about project priorities as well as status and ship dates see the [Windows Forms Roadmap](roadmap.md).

-:warning: This repository contains WinForms for .NET Core.
-It does not contain the .NET Framework variant of WinForms.
+:warning: This repository contains Windows Forms for .NET.
+It does not contain the .NET Framework variant of Windows Forms.

-[Windows Presentation Foundation](https://github.com/dotnet/wpf) (WPF) is another UI framework used to build Windows desktop applications which is supported on .NET Core.
+[Windows Presentation Foundation](https://github.com/dotnet/wpf) (WPF) is another UI framework used to build Windows desktop applications which is supported on .NET.
 WPF and Windows Forms applications  run only on Windows operating systems.
 They are part of the `Microsoft.NET.Sdk.WindowsDesktop` SDK.
-You are recommended to use Visual Studio 2019 Preview 1 to use WPF and Windows Forms with .NET Core.
+You are recommended to use Visual Studio 2019 to use WPF and Windows Forms with .NET.

 ## Getting started